metaleap/vscode-appz/libs/cs/readme.md

 `priority` ── The priority of the item.
 Higher values mean the item should be shown more to the left.

-`optionallyInitialStateToApplyUponCreation` ── if specified, the newly created `StatusBarItem` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.

 `return` ── A new status bar item.

 ##### Parameters